 Alicia has received additional writing opportunities as a result of founding RulingSports.com.
 In October 2011, she became the main contributing writer of BusinessofCollegeSports.com.
 In June 2012, she became a contributing sports business writer for Forbes.com.
 In January 2012, Alicia became a contributor to the Huffington Post.
 She is frequently interviewed by sports journalists to provide her commentary on the day’s most-pressing sports law and sports business issues and is quoted frequently in publications, including CBS Sports, Sports Business Daily and USA Today.

-Alicia’s career highlight as a journalist came in February 2013, when she was credentialed by the NFL to cover Super Bowl XLVII.
+Alicia’s career highlight as a journalist came in February 2013 when she was credentialed by the NFL to cover Super Bowl XLVII.
 In the week leading up to the big game, Alicia covered Super Bowl Media Day and enjoyed one-on-one interviews with Emmitt Smith, Clay Matthews, Donald Driver, Kurt Warner, Barry Sanders, Jim Brown and the band Train.
-Alicia has also covered events including the 2013 NBA All-Star Game, where she was the only media member to be present when the Team USA men’s basketball team received their commemorative rings for the London Olympics and the 2013 NBA Finals featuring the Miami Heat and San Antonio Spurs.
+In 2013, Alicia covered the 2013 NBA All-Star Game, where she was the only media member to be present when the Team USA men’s basketball team received their commemorative rings for the London Olympics.
+Along with covering the 2014 Final Four and NCAA Men’s National Championship, Alicia has also covered the 2013 and 2014 NBA Finals featuring the Miami Heat and San Antonio Spurs.

 Licensed to practice law in California and Colorado, Alicia currently works as a professor at the University of Miami, where she teaches Legal Aspects of Sport and Sports Governance.
 She also is the Director of Media Relations for the Minneapolis-based digital sports agency, Sportsdigita, whose clients include 60-plus teams in the NBA, NFL, NHL and MLB.